finnito/blog/content/posts/2025-06-29-cedar-kokatahi-crawford-booboo.md

 During the night the rain came early, drat!
 This meant by the time that we woke the track and forest was sodden.
 Thankfully, there wasn't much in terms of river crossings that could stop us.
 All we had to do was walk downhill in the rain, that's not so hard!

 The track, for the most part, was very straightforward.
-It was well-formed and well-marked, but there were a number of slippery rocks and unstable steps due to water-soaked ground.
+It was well-formed and well-marked, but there were many slippery rocks and unstable steps due to water-soaked ground.
 Still, easily passable and we made good time down the hill and across the couple of creeks.
 We reached the bridge across the _stunning_ Whakarira Gorge in just under two hours.
 Wowee, that is one nice gorge.

-From there the tracks follows some quite flat and picturesque beech forest on the true right of the Kokatahi River.
+From there the track follows some quite flat and picturesque beech forest on the true right of the Kokatahi River.
 The forest doesn't go the whole way out, though, turning into farmland after not too long.
-At this point the travel becomes quite boggy and cow-trodden.
+At this point, the travel becomes quite boggy and cow-trodden.
 We were plugging some quite deep steps in mud for a while, here!
-Once you pass the bend just before Prominent Spur the track quality improves before becoming a sturdy farm track in the last kilometer before the access road.
+Once you pass the bend just before Prominent Spur the track quality improves before becoming a sturdy farm track in the last kilometre before the access road.

 The rain eased off for the last 45-60min which allowed us to dry off a little and to get changed at the car without becoming drenched.
-At this point we learned that Korra had been sent to the vet from the kennels with a fever and an infected foot.
+At this point, we learned that Korra had been sent to the vet from the kennels with a fever and an infected foot.
 We picked up some kai in Hokitiki (mmmmm fish and chips) before heading back to see our poor pooch.

 > ☕️ Coffee and ANZAC slice<br/>
 > 🥜 Nut bar x2<br/>